ararslan/CirrusCI.jl/README.md

 * `build` installs the current package and runs `Pkg.build`,
 * `test` runs the package's tests with bounds checking enabled, and
-* `coverage` submits coverage to Codecov and/or Coveralls.
+* `coverage` collects coverage information and optionally submits it to Codecov and/or Coveralls.

-In turn, `cirrusjl coverage` takes 1 or 2 arguments, which must be `codecov` or `coveralls` in any order.
+In turn, `cirrusjl coverage` takes 1 or 2 arguments, which must be `codecov` or `coveralls` in any order, specifying the provider(s) to which coverage information is submitted.